 Moving into a new space is a daunting proposition.
 This Pop-up exhibit enables the vision of this new adventure to be textually and visually expressed.
-Contemporary energy, visually exciting and a narrative driven exhibition and programming policy are visually present during executive and funder Covid-19 tour & presentations.
-The museum’s vision is to visually express the mesmerizing collection by being contemporary, unexpected, and be brightly optimistic.
+Contemporary energy, visually exciting and a narrative driven exhibitions are visually present during executive and funder Covid-19 tour & presentations.
+The museum’s vision is to visually express the mesmerizing collection by being contemporary, unexpected, and brightly optimistic.

 Bright, optimistic and scientific, the Kingman plan calls for contemporary fonts, image making, and color relationships to bring to life the 20,000 + collection objects.
 Narrative twists and turns keep viewer interest while providing entertaining learning opportunities.

 Everything is Design & Everyone is a Designer | AIGA Think Tank Nashville:

 AIGA Think Tank invited Jumping Dog Design collaborators Mark DeYoung and Brad Reagan to put on a Do-It-Yourself (DIY) Design Theory project where conference attendees, presumably designers for the most part, created artwork and expressed their opinion on design.
 The title of the show, Everything is Design & Everyone is a Designer, refers to the fact that we create the future we can imagine.
 This cultural event was one in a series of DIY Design Theory projects that took place during 2012.
 The project enables the public, audience members in the case of AIGA Think Tank,to participate in creating a design focus that connects with community.

 Graphic Design Festival Breda: Everyone is a Designer | Breda NL